|Born||in The Bronx, New York City, New York, USA|

 Mini Bio (1)

 Reiner was born in The Bronx, to Bessie (Mathias) and Irving Reiner, a watchmaker.
 His father was an Austrian Jewish immigrant and his mother was a Romanian Jewish immigrant.
 At the age of sixteen, while working as a sewing machine repairman, he attended a dramatic workshop sponsored by the Works Progress Administration.
 The direction of his life was set.

-In the 1970s, some sources claimed that Reiner made his movie debut in New Faces of 1937 (1937), but that is unlikely as he would have only been 15-years-old at the time.
-(Interesting, that movie shares the same plot as his erstwhile partner Mel Brooks' 1968 classic, The Producers (1967), with a crooked producer planning to fleece his "angels" by producing a flop and absconding with the money).
+In the 1970s, some sources claimed that Reiner made his movie debut in New Faces of 1937 (1937), but that is unlikely as he would have only been 15-years-old at the time. (the movie shares the same plot as his erstwhile partner Mel Brooks' 1968 classic, The Producers (1967), with a crooked producer planning to fleece his "angels" by producing a flop and absconding with the money).
 He didn't appear on screen, silver or small, until he made his TV debut in 1948 in the short-lived TV series, The Fashion Story (1948), then became a regular, the following year, on _"The Fifty-Fourth Street Revue" (1949), another TV series with a brief life.

 Reiner made his Broadway debut in 1949 in the musical "Inside U.S.A.", a hit that ran for 399 performances.
 His next Broadway show, the 1950 musical revue, "Alive and Kicking", was a flop, lasting just 43 performances.
 Max Liebman, the producer/director/writer/composer, had been called in to provide additional material after the show's troubled six week out-of-town preview in Boston.
 It didn't help -- the show closed after six weeks on Broadway -- but an important contact had been made.